sublee/subl.ee/resume.md

     inference optimization for [HyperCLOVA][], an LLM specialized in Korean culture.

-    Designed and developed the second version of [NSML][], an ML research platform on HPC infrastructures focused on large-scale AI models.
+    Developed the second version of [NSML][], an ML research platform on HPC infrastructures focused on large-scale AI models.

 [clova]: https://clova.ai/
 [naver]: https://navercorp.com/en